 The following highlight some of the impacts.

 - The Common Rule changes will impact new studies submitted on/after January 21, 2019.

-- The old rule (pre-2018) will still be implemented for studies that have external funding with limited exceptions (e.g., study is now in the data-analysis stage).
-Further guidance is forthcoming.
+- Studies (approved prior to January 21, 2019) will continue to follow the current pre-2018 regulations unless otherwise noted on the continuing review approval letter.
+The old rule (pre-2018) will still be implemented for studies that have external funding with limited exceptions (e.g., study is now in the data-analysis stage).